About the Gastroenterology Fellowship Program

 • Clinical Educator: a traditional three-year program that emphasizes clinical gastroenterology and hepatology and is intended to train fellows for clinical and academic practice.
 Dedicated research time is provided to promote scholarly activity.

-• ABIM program for Transplant Hepatology track: Based on trainee’s interest, we do offer ABIM program Transplant Hepatology to selective fellows where fellows can satisfy the ABIM requirements for both the Gastroenterology and Transplant hepatology board examinations in three-year training.
+• ABIM program for Transplant Hepatology track: Based on trainee’s interest, we do offer ABIM program Transplant Hepatology to selective fellows where fellows can satisfy the ABIM requirements for both the Gastroenterology and Transplant Hepatology board examinations in three-year training.

 We have five positions for the clinical educator track.
 In addition, for candidates who have completed a GI fellowship we offer training in: